nobodywasishere/i4004/assembler/README.md

 Example (nonsensical) assembly code:
 ```
+init
     ; no operation
     NOP
+test
     ; clear accumulator and carry
     CLB
     ; increment register 15
     INC r15
     ; jump to addr 0x31 if condition is 1
-JNT 0x31
+    JNT test
+test2
     ; fetch immediate from rom data 0x80 into register r5
-FIM r5 0x80
+    FIM r5, init
     ; send contents of register pair r4 + r5 out as address
     ; on A1 and A2 time in the instruction cycle
-JIN r3
+    JIN p2
+    JUN #5005
+test3
+    JUN 0x345
 ```

 Command-line (verbose) output: